dame-cell/Triformer/README.md

 - [ ] Create a library specifically for transformers in vision and language
 - [ ] Make the TritonLinear more flexible to either use relu or not
 - [ ] Fuse the kernels of TritonLinear to see if it speeds up the training process
-- [ ] Implement the TritonLayerNorm and TritonSoftmax